agastya-rana/parameter-extraction/README.md

 est_spec                est_type                VA
 ```

 Hashed lines are ignored.
 Each line is a separate algorithmic parameter, pertaining to one of a) data assimilation, b) prediction generation, or c) (if applicable), the fake data generation.
-Each line contains 3 or more strings, each separated by tabs or spaces.
+Each line contains 3 or more strings, separated by tabs or spaces.

-The first string indicates the type of specification -- relevant to data generation and data input (data_var), to estimation procedure (est_var), or to the type of estimation itself (est_spec).

-The second string is the particular variable or algorithmic parameter that is being set.

-The third (or further) string is the value of said variable.
+The first string indicates the *type* of specification -- that is, is the variable relevant to data generation and data input (data_var), to estimation procedure (est_var), or to the type of estimation itself (est_spec).
+The second string is the name of the particular variable or algorithmic parameter that is being set, and the third (or further) string is the value of said variable.
+Be sure that all variables or values are strings *without* spaces.

+Let us go through some possible variables and their values.

 #### ```est_spec``` : The type of estimation

-Currently, there is only one ```est_spec```, which is the type of estimation, ```est_type```, and this has only one possible value, ```VA```, for estimation by variational annealing.
+Currently, there is only one ```est_spec```, which is the type of estimation, ```est_type```, and this has only one possible value, ```VA``` -- estimation by variational annealing.
 This will soon accept other methods such as linear kernel estimation, etc.

 #### ```data_var``` / ```est_var```: Specifications of the estimation procedure

 Currently, there is no functional distinction between ```est_var``` and ```data_var```.
 The first is meant for specifications of the actual estimation, whereas the second is meant for specifications on the nature of the input data and the model.
-Since there is no distinction in practice, one may simply use ```data_var``` for any of these variables, though it may help to keep them distinct for bookkeeping.
+At this point, one may simply use ```data_var``` for any of these variables, though it may be handy to keep them distinct for bookkeeping.

 There are several variables that are of this type: